adironene/NNDL-Project/yolov8_with_freezing/README.md

 To reproduce the results, upload all the items in this directory to the working directory provided in the Kaggle notebooks.
 Enable the usage of a GPU.
 Install the required dependencies.
 Ensure the file structure assumed in yolov8.yaml and the kaggle_notebook.ipynb file matches the structure of the uploaded files in Kaggle.
 Execute each cell in kaggle_notebook.ipynb sequentially.
 When executing the cells, the runs/detect directory containing the results will be created relative to the current directory you are currently inside in Kaggle.

 ## Results
-The best performing model ended up being the configuration for the YOLOv8 model where the first 4 layers were frozen.
+The best performing model ended up being the configuration for the fine-tuned YOLOv8 model where the first 4 layers were frozen.

 From Test Data for best model